Restitution and unjust enrichment: Roman law

-In civil law systems, unjust enrichment is often referred to as unjustified enrichment.
-Its historical foundation of enrichment without cause can be traced back to the Corpus Iuris Civilis.
-While the concept of enrichment without cause was unknown in classical Roman law, Roman legal compilers eventually enunciated the principle of unjustified enrichment based on two actions of the classical Roman period—the condictio and the actio de in rem verso.
+Its history can be traced back to the Corpus Iuris Civilis.
+While the concept was unknown in classical Roman law, Roman legal compilers eventually enunciated the principle of unjustified enrichment based on two actions of the classical Roman period—the condictio and the actio de in rem verso.

-The condictio authorized recovery by the plaintiff of a certain object or money in the hands of the defendant.
-The defendant was considered a borrower who was charged with returning the object or money.
+The condictio authorized recovery by the plaintiff of a certain object or money in the hands of the defendant, where the property had been given mistakenly, illegally, or for a frustrated or otherwise invalid reason.
+Under the condictio, the plaintiff was regarded as a borrower charged with returning the object or money.
 For the actio de in rem verso, the plaintiff bore the burden of specifying the cause for his demand, namely, demanding the restitution of assets that had exited the plaintiff's patrimony and entered the defendant’s patrimony through the acts of the defendant’s servants.

-The coherent concept of unjustified enrichment then appeared in the Justinian Code, based on Roman pragmatism with equitable considerations and moral principles of Greek philosophy.
-In the Justinian Code, condictiones were grouped into categories, such as when the plaintiff had given a thing or money: